- How can I use the data from the HEIghten® Outcomes Assessment Suite?

 - When will scores be available?

-Scores for the Critical Thinking and Quantitative Literacy modules are available as soon as the test has been completed.
+Scores for all modules, except Written Communication, are available as soon as the tests have been completed.
 The Written Communication module contains an essay that must be scored by human readers.
 Scores for the Written Communication test are typically available within 4 to 6 weeks.
 Institution aggregate reports are available once a testing cohort has been closed.

 View Our Webinars